Jordanmarshall2510/CS4158-Programming-Language-Technology/README.md

 $    ./clean.sh
 ```

+The current test file is well-formed and should have no output.
 Change the contents of the test.jibuc file to find syntax warnings/errors.